directvt/vtm/doc/architecture.md

 ## Standard I/O stream monitoring

-vtm allows developers to visualize standard input/output streams of the running CUI applications.
+Vtm allows developers to visualize standard input/output streams of the running CUI applications.
 Launched in the `Desktop Monitor` mode, vtm will log the event stream of each terminal window with the `Logs` switch enabled.

 Important: Avoid enabling the `Logs` switch in the terminal window hosting the `Desktop Monitor` process running, this may lead to recursive event logging of event logging with unpredictable results.

-Important: Be careful with enabling the `Logs` switch when working with sensitive information, since all IO events, including keypresses, are logged in this mode.

 ## Desktop taskbar customization